 This page describes how entries in PhysioNet/CinC Challenges are evaluated and scored automatically.
-The method described below was developed to support the 2014 Challenge.
-Entries for future challenges, and unofficial late entries for previous challenges, will also be evaluated and scored using this method.
+The method described below has been developed to support the 2017 Challenge.

 This page also includes instructions for setting up a replica of the Challenge test environment, which may be useful for debugging Challenge entries.